 You can program Integration Services packages, custom tasks, and components in Microsoft Visual Studio or in another code or text editor.
 Visual Studio offers the developer many tools and features to simplify and accelerate the iterative cycles of coding, debugging, and testing.
 Visual Studio also makes deployment easier.
 However, you do not need Visual Studio to compile and build Integration Services code projects.
 The .NET Framework SDK includes the Visual Basic and Visual C# compilers and related tools.

 By default, the .NET Framework is installed with SQL Server, but the .NET Framework SDK is not.
 Unless the SDK is installed on the computer and the SDK documentation is included in the Books Online collection, links to SDK content in this section will not work.
-After you have installed the .NET Framework SDK, you can add the SDK documentation to the Books Online collection and table of contents by following the instructions in Adding and Removing Help Collections.
+After you have installed the .NET Framework SDK, you can add the SDK documentation to the Books Online collection and table of contents by following the instructions in Add or Remove Product Documentation for SQL Server.

 The Integration Services Script task and Script component use Microsoft Visual Studio Tools for Applications (VSTA) as an embedded scripting environment.
-VSTA supports Microsoft Visual Basic 2008 and Microsoft Visual C# 2008.
+VSTA supports Microsoft Visual Basic and Microsoft Visual C#.

 The Integration Services application programming interfaces are incompatible with COM-based scripting languages such as VBScript.